delocalizer/streammd/scratch/README.md

 but a useful way to visualize the end result of the process.

 Start with ds DNA.
-From BLAST we happen to know this is a 25bp sequence at chr1:71937741 in GRCh37.p13, and the fragment is oriented in fwd direction:
+From BLAST we happen to know this is a 25bp sequence at chr1:71937741 in GRCh37.p13, and the fragment is oriented in fwd direction relative to the + (sense) reference:

 ```
 5' --CTTTCAGTTTAGTTTTCACTAGAAC-- 3'